chrisweb/nextjs_three-fiber_reproduction/README.md

 which corresponds to line 139 https://github.com/pmndrs/react-postprocessing/blob/master/src/EffectComposer.tsx#L139 in the typescript source file

 But only react and react three fiber are the packages that got updated, postprocessing is still the stable version, so I assume the error is due to a change somewhere inside of @react-three/fiber

+The ticket for this problem: [react-postprocessing issue #301](https://github.com/pmndrs/react-postprocessing/issues/301)

 ### no problem in v8